[F12] Recursos - La guía definitiva sobre la jubilación en España: todo lo que necesitas saber (2024)

 As mentioned above, you need to reach retirement age before you can draw a pension.
 Voluntary early retirement is possible up to 2 years before the normal retirement age.
 In the case of involuntary or forced early retirement, you can take early retirement up to 4 years before the normal age.

-• Therefore, in order to take voluntary early retirement in 2024, you must be at least 64 years and 6 months old if you have less than 38 years of contributions.
-If you have 38 or more years of contributions, you can take early voluntary retirement from the age of 63.
+- Therefore, in order to take voluntary early retirementin 2025, you must be at least 64 years and 8 months old if you have less than 38 years and 3 months of contributions.
+If you have 38 years and 3 months or more of contributions, you can take early voluntary retirement from the age of 63.

 Types of retirement: partial or flexible?